Avocado Oil Skin Benefits and How to Save Money on Moisturizers

-As previously detailed, avocado oil benefits include very high levels of healthy monounsaturated fats, phytosterols and antioxidants like vitamin E. All of these nutrients would be likely to help better your skin tone over time when eaten regularly.
+Avocado oil skin benefits include very high levels of healthy monounsaturated fats, phytosterols and antioxidants like vitamin E. All of these nutrients can help better your skin tone over time when added to your diet regularly.

 To really improve skin’s appearance though, many people are finding avocado oil, applied topically to the face, in a certain way and at a certain time, to have some amazing results.

-A good extra virgin avocado oil is especially useful for a flaking, dehydrated and sun damaged face.
-While most skin types can see a real benefit from using avocado oil, those with dry or mature skin would be likely to see an even more noticeable difference.
+A high quality extra virgin and unrefined avocado oil like this is especially useful for a flaking, dehydrated and sun damaged face.
+While most skin types can see real benefits from using avocado oil, those with dry or mature skin would be likely to see an even more noticeable difference.

-One of the reasons for all of these skin benefits may be the way it seems to help increase collagen production within the layers of the dermis.
+One of the reasons for all of these skin benefits may be the way it helps increase collagen production within the layers of the dermis.
 Collagen is the connective protein that binds our skin together and youthful skin has high levels of it.

 As we age though, this collagen starts to break down due to sun damage, poor nutrition and other environmental factors.
 Preventing, and perhaps even reversing collagen breakdown may help delay wrinkles and other visible signs of aging.